hturnbull93/bank-py/README.md

 Wrote a test that the `withdraw` method should call for a new `Transaction` passing debit and balance.

+- `withdraw` calls for a new `Transaction` instance passing in debit and balance.

+Green.

 <!-- links -->